sEngineLibs/sasync/README.md

 ## Features

--   Works with `sys.thread` and `ElasticThreadPool` on threaded targets.
 -   Useful for IO-bound or CPU-bound async tasks.
 -   Custom metadata:
     -   #### **`@async`**
         Marks a function to be executed asynchronously.
-The function `<T>` will automatically return a `Promise<T>`.
+The function `<T>` will automatically return a `Lazy<T>`.
 The body of the function will be run in a background thread.
-If an exception is thrown during execution, it will be captured and stored in the promise.
-If the function completes successfully, the result will be assigned to the promise.
+If an exception is thrown during execution, it will be captured and stored in the lazy operation.
+If the function completes successfully, the result will be assigned to the lazy operation.
     -   #### **`@await`**
         Marks an expression whose result should be awaited.
-The annotated expression must be a `Promise<T>`.
-At runtime, the current thread will wait for the result of the promise.
-If the awaited promise has an error, it will throw that error.
+The annotated expression must be a `Lazy<T>`.
+At runtime, the current thread will wait for the result of the lazy operation.
+If the awaited lazy operation has an error, it will throw that error.

 ---